OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

-For the printing of your packets' labels, are you going to use external software or do you want to print them directly from OpenERP?
+For the printing of your packets' labels, are you going to use external software or do you want to print them directly from Odoo?

 .. todo:: add a pointer to the modules, I don't have the url actually.